 Can I restore data from my share snapshot to a different storage account?

-Billing and Pricing
+Billing and pricing

-Does the network traffic between an Azure VM and an Azure File share count as external bandwidth that is charged to the subscription?
+Does the network traffic between an Azure VM and an Azure file share count as external bandwidth that is charged to the subscription?

-Scale and Performance
+Scale and performance

 What are the scale limits of Azure Files?

-To transfer large numbers of files into Azure Files, we recommend that you use AzCopy (Windows, Preview for Linux/Unix) or Azure Powershell as these tools have been optimized for network transfer.
+To transfer large numbers of files to Azure Files, we recommend that you use AzCopy (for Windows; in preview for Linux and UNIX) or Azure PowerShell.
+These tools have been optimized for network transfer.

-Features and Interoperability with other services
+Features and interoperability with other services

-Can I use my Azure File share as a File Share Witness for my Windows Server Failover Cluster?
+Can I use my Azure file share as a File Share Witness for my Windows Server Failover Cluster?

-Can I mount an Azure File share on an Azure Container Instance??
+Can I mount an Azure file share on an Azure Container instance?

-Using Azure Files with IBM MQ
+How do I use Azure Files with IBM MQ?